Tithe: End of the tithing system

 The system gradually ended with the Tithe Commutation Act 1836, whose long-lasting Tithe Commission replaced them with a commutation payment, land award and/or rentcharges to those paying the commutation payment and took the opportunity to map out (apportion) residual chancel repair liability where the rectory had been appropriated during the medieval period by a religious house or college.
-Its records give a snapshot of land ownership in most parishes, the Tithe Files, are a socio-economic history resource.
+Its records giving a snapshot of land ownership in most parishes, the Tithe Files, are a socio-economic history resource.
 The rolled-up payment of several years' tithe would be divided between the tithe-owners as at the date of their extinction.

 This commutation reduced problems to the ultimate payers by effectively folding tithes in with rents however, it could cause transitional money supply problems by raising the transaction demand for money.
 Later the decline of large landowners led tenants to become freeholders and again have to pay directly; this also led to renewed objections of principle by non-Anglicans.
 It also kept intact a system of chancel repair liability affecting the minority of parishes where the rectory had been lay-appropriated.
 The precise land affected in such places hinged on the content of documents such as the content of deeds of merger and apportionment maps.

 Tithe redemption

-Rent charges in lieu of abolished English tithes paid by landowners were converted by a public outlay of money under the Tithe Act 1936 into annuities paid to the state through the Tithe Redemption Commission.
+Rent charges in lieu of abolished English tithes paid by landowners were converted by a public outlay of money under the Tithe Act 1936 (26 Geo.
+5 & 1 Edw.
+8. c.
+43) into annuities paid to the state through the Tithe Redemption Commission.
 Such payments were transferred in 1960 to the Board of Inland Revenue, and those remaining were terminated by the Finance Act 1977.

-The Tithe Act 1951 established the compulsory redemption of English tithes by landowners where the annual amounts payable were less than £1, so abolishing the bureaucracy and costs of collecting small sums of money.
+The Tithe Act 1951 (14 & 15 Geo.
+6. c.
+62) established the compulsory redemption of English tithes by landowners where the annual amounts payable were less than £1, so abolishing the bureaucracy and costs of collecting small sums of money.